Showing posts with label events. Show all posts

 𝘾𝙝𝙧𝙞𝙨𝙩𝙢𝙖𝙨 𝙞𝙨 𝙖𝙡𝙡 𝙖𝙗𝙤𝙪𝙩 𝙘𝙝𝙞𝙡𝙙𝙧𝙚𝙣, 𝙖𝙨 𝙩𝙝𝙚𝙮 𝙨𝙖𝙮. 𝙄 𝙧𝙚𝙢𝙚𝙢𝙗𝙚𝙧 𝙬𝙝𝙚𝙣 𝙄 𝙬𝙖𝙨 𝙖 𝙠𝙞𝙙, 𝙄 𝙖𝙡𝙬𝙖𝙮𝙨 𝙡𝙤𝙤𝙠 𝙛𝙤𝙧𝙬𝙖𝙧𝙙 𝙬𝙞𝙩𝙝 𝙢𝙪𝙘𝙝 𝙚𝙭𝙘𝙞𝙩𝙚𝙢𝙚𝙣𝙩 𝙬𝙝𝙚𝙣 𝘿𝙚𝙘𝙚𝙢𝙗𝙚𝙧 𝙘𝙤𝙢𝙚𝙨.

 Christmas is the most beautiful time of the year.
-We sang Christmas carols, received gifts from our loved ones, and anticipated gifts from Santa Claus.
+We sing Christmas carols, receive gifts from our loved ones, and eagerly anticipate the magical gifts from Santa Claus.

 Back then, on Christmas Eve in my home country, the Philippines, we celebrated mass together as a family and shared a meal for "Noche Buena."
-Family is forever.
-We had a joyous celebration together.
+The joyous celebration, the warmth of family, and the shared love made it a truly special time.

 As a grown-up adult, I still find meaning and joy in celebrating Christmas.
 This year, however, will be a different experience.
-It will be my first time celebrating Christmas away from my family in the Philippines.
-It's my first Christmas in Canada.
+It will be my first Christmas away from my family in the Philippines, my first Christmas in Canada.

 Here at Lumagica in Surrey, Canada, it brings back wonderful memories of when I was a kid.
-There's a fascination with Christmas trees and lights, the joyful spirit of hearing Christmas carols, and the excitement of seeing Santa Claus.
+The fascination with Christmas trees and lights, the joyful spirit of hearing Christmas carols, and the excitement of seeing Santa Claus are joyous celebrations that I'm thrilled to share with you all.

 Lumagica is a magical light festival with a North Pole winter wonderland theme.
-It's about attracting families to get together and experience a spectacular white Christmas.
+It aims to attract families and give them a spectacular white Christmas.

 Christmas is fun for the whole family, the